EigenvoidDev/DBDCrypter/README.md

-# Dead By Daylight Content Delivery Network Decryptor
+# DBDCrypter

 [Dead by Daylight](https://deadbydaylight.com/) is an online asymmetric multiplayer survival horror video game developed and published by Canadian studio [Behaviour Interactive](https://www.bhvr.com/).

-**Dead by Daylight Content Delivery Network Decryptor** is a script that allows you to decrypt encrypted data from the Dead by Daylight Content Delivery Network (CDN).
-It supports multiple game branches (QA, Stage, Cert, PTB, and Live), each having its own unique access key for the decryption process.
+**DBDCrypter** is a command-line tool that can decrypt and re-encrypt data served from Dead by Daylight's private API.
+It handles both asset and profile data formats and supports branch-specific keys for QA, Stage, Cert, PTB, and Live environments.

 ## Requirements

-This script requires the [PyCryptodome](https://pypi.org/project/pycryptodome/) library to run.
+This tool requires the [PyCryptodome](https://pypi.org/project/pycryptodome/) library to run.
 You can install it using pip:
 ```
 pip install pycryptodome
 ```

 ## Usage

-To run this script, navigate to the directory containing the script and execute the following command in your terminal:
+To run this tool, open a terminal, navigate to its root directory, and execute:
 ```
-python dbd_cdn_decryptor.py
+python main.py
 ```

-You will be prompted to either manually enter the encrypted data or load it from a file.
-Once the data is provided, you will be prompted to select a branch by entering its corresponding key and pressing "Enter".
+You will be prompted to choose whether to decrypt or encrypt data.
+- **For decryption:** You can either manually enter the encrypted data or load it from a file.
+Once provided, you will be prompted to select a branch by entering its corresponding key.
+- **For encryption:** You will be prompted to select a file containing decrypted data and then enter its corresponding versioned branch.

-## Updating Access Keys
+## Updating Access keys

-Please note that when a new Dead by Daylight update is released, access keys for the different game branches may change.
-You will need to manually update the access keys in the script to reflect the new game version.
-To update the access keys in the script, follow these steps:
+**Note:** When a new Dead by Daylight update is released, the access keys for each game branch may change.
+You will need to manually update the access keys in the `config.py` module to reflect the new game version.
+To update the access keys, follow these steps:

-1. Launch [FModel](https://github.com/4sval/FModel), select Dead by Daylight as your detected game, and provide the relevant mapping file and AES key.
+1. Launch [FModel](https://github.com/4sval/FModel), select Dead by Daylight as the detected game, and provide the appropriate mapping file and AES key.
 Then, load the game archives, navigate to the `DeadByDaylight` directory, and open `Config > DefaultGame.ini`.

-2. In `DefaultGame.ini`, search for the section header `[/Script/S3Command.AccessKeys]`.
-Below this, you will find a list of AES access keys.
+2. In `DefaultGame.ini`, locate the section header `[/Script/S3Command.AccessKeys]`.
+The access keys are listed directly beneath this header.

-3. If `DefaultGame.ini` is not visible in the `Config` folder within FModel, then export the `Config` folder's package raw data to your chosen output directory.
-After exporting, open the file from there to locate the access keys.
+3. If `DefaultGame.ini` does not appear in the `Config` folder, then export the raw data of the `Config` folder's package to a directory of your choice.
+After exporting, open the file from the output directory to locate the access keys.

-4. Copy the updated access keys from `DefaultGame.ini` and paste them into the script's configuration section, where the keys are defined.
+4. Copy the updated access keys from `DefaultGame.ini` and paste them into the `config.py` module, where the `ACCESS_KEYS` dictionary is defined.

 ## License

-Dead by Daylight Content Delivery Network Decryptor is licensed under [Apache License 2.0](https://github.com/EigenvoidDev/DeadByDaylightCDNDecryptor/blob/main/LICENSE), and licenses of third-party libraries used are listed [here](https://github.com/EigenvoidDev/DeadByDaylightCDNDecryptor/blob/main/NOTICE).
+DBDCrypter is licensed under the [Apache License 2.0](https://github.com/EigenvoidDev/DBDCrypter/blob/main/LICENSE).
+Licenses and attributions for third-party components are available in the [NOTICE file](https://github.com/EigenvoidDev/DBDCrypter/blob/main/NOTICE).